OliverVea/OliverVea.github.io/content/posts/csv-source-generation/index.md

 The [**`CsvTemplate.tt`**](https://github.com/OliverVea/CsvSourceGeneration/blob/master/src/CsvTemplate.tt) t4 template takes the `CsvDocument` and converts it into source code, creating a class from the columns of the csv file and creating a `static readonly` instance of the class for each data row.

-T4 templates are nifty for generating text based on dynamic data as they are easy to understand and edit.
+T4 templates, while slowly becoming and outdated technology, are nifty for generating text based on dynamic data as they are easy to understand and edit.
 You can read more about them in the official Microsoft documentation, [[4]](#references).

+Please note that due to a lack of support for T4 and increased performance, among other benefits, lots of modern source generation code instead use `StringBuilder` to compose the source code string.

 ## Code Examples